aakhare/story-sharing/documentation.md

     endpoint url:  https://6yldp7d4wt7pdqucipaows4hge0swfdi.lambda-url.us-west-1.on.aws/
     object sent by frontend (as POST request):

     The `interviewContent_type` will be either audio, video, or text.
-The `URLtype` will be format of the url (such as mp3 or mp4).
+The `interviewFile_format` and `digitalSignatureFile_format` will be format of the url (such as mp3 or mp4).

     ``` JSON
     {
         "profile_id": String,
         "interviewContent_type": String,
-        "interviewFile": String
+        "interviewFile_format": String
-        "digitalSignatureFile": String
+        "digitalSignatureFile_format": String

     }
     ```